kaua-pt/kaua-pt/README.md

 ### Hello , My name is Kauã Vinícius and i'm a Software Engineer from University of Brasilia

-I'm currently learning about: Dart, Web development, OOP and Data Structure
+I'm currently learning about: C#, Web development, Game Development and Data Structure

 ## <img width="45" alt="about" src="https://raw.github.com/elizarov/elizarov/master/about.png"> More About Me